lyellread/cs427-final-project/documentation/documentation.md

 These keyfiles are stored encrypted with a password that varies per keyfile.
 This "password encryption" is implemented by way of Password-Based Key Derivation Function 2 (PBKDF2).
 This will be expanded upon in the Primitives section.

-The keyfiles are encrypted without a MAC as a MAC requires additional secret keys.
-Our goal is to encrypt with only one password-derived key, so encrypting and MAC'ing is not feasible.
-To compensate somewhat, a hash is appended to the keyfile before the whole keyfile is encrypted.
-More discussion on the security properties of this are discussed later.
+The keyfiles are also encrypted with a MAC on them.
+This verifies that if the keyfile was maliciously modified, that this would be detected and you would be unable to use it.
+Using it would cause errors to the proper encryption and decryption.
+Of course, using a MAC requires additional keys, and we're only using one password.
+This is handled by having PBKDF2 ouput a much longer key.
+This can then be subdivided into several keys.
+More on the security properties of this are discussed later.

-## Primitives

-The two biggest primitives we will define here is a hash function and PBKDF2.

-We will also use the $F_{AES}$ block cipher that we defined earlier.
-When we use $F_{AES}$ in the `Stream Encryption and Decryption` section, the key it takes is the "master key" that is outputted from this section.
-When we use $F_{AES}$ in here, it will not be used in the same way.

-### Password-Based Key Derivation Function 2 (PBKDF2)
+## Password-Based Key Derivation Function 2 (PBKDF2)

 PBKDF2 is an established Key Derivation Function that will be doing the heavy lifting in turning a keyfile's password into a usable "master key" to decrypt it.
 This function repeatedly calls a PRF to generate each block of the key.
 After this key is generated, we will use it to decrypt the keyfile.

 PBKDF2 requires a pseudorandom function as part of its algorithm.
 In [RFC2898](https://datatracker.ietf.org/doc/html/rfc2898#appendix-B.1), an example PRF given is an HMAC.
 Isntead, the PRF we will be using is our AES block cipher $F_{AES}$ defined previously.
-A PRP is simply a PRF with additional requirements.
-Because of this, it's still a PRF, so we shall be using it for our PBKDF2.
+A PRP is a suitable PRF (more discussion later), so it is the function we are choosing for PBKDF2

-A few parameters are seen below. $s$ is a salt that can be an arbitrary length (as it will be hashed down). $klen$ is the desired length of the key.
-We can change this, however we are constricted to the key-lengths that our encryption algorithm can take, which is 128. $blen$ is the fixed length of our PRF output.
+A few parameters are seen below. $s$ is a salt that can be an arbitrary length (as it will be hashed down). $blen$ is the fixed length of our PRF output.
 In this scheme, our PRF spits out 128-bit output.
 By using the same $\subname{F}_{AES}$ for both our PBKDF2 output and our encryption, we do constrict ourselves to specific input and output lengths throughout our program (namely, 128 bits). $c$ is the number of iterations that the PRF should be applied per block.
 This should be a very large number.

+Lastly, $klen$ is the desired length of the key.
+While we are constricted to the key-lengths that our encryption algorithm can take (128 bits), we can still change this value.
+For our purposes of "Enc-then-MAC," we require three keys, which means we want a "key" of 384.

 \

 \begin{center}
   \fcodebox{
     \codebox{
-      \> klen := 128 \\
+      \> klen := 384 \\
       \> blen := 128 \\
       \> c := \\
       \underline{PBKDF2(p, s):} \\